My Nana’s death when I was a kid and my dad’s death in my youth taught me, slowly over the years, what was missing in deathcare.

-My training and experience includes:
+My training and experience include:

 Fine Art Diploma, Emily Carr College of Art and Design

-8 years employment in local hospice residence/society
+8 years of employment in local hospice residences/societies

 Certified Yoga/Meditation Teacher